ian-p-johnson/order-book/README.md

 format specified and use that to test the implementation in more realistic conditions.
 I have supplied a command line utility that can parse a file and process each entry (in examples) as well as some example data captured from Binance

-I have captured some of the performance metrics to give some idea of the capabilities of the implementations
+I have included some of the performance metrics to give some idea of the capabilities of each implementation

 ## Performance
 #### Order Book only - add/delete - batches of 1,000 orders - BooKDirect is by far the fastest when tested in isolation, and generates zero garbage for insertion/updates